A Beginner’s Guide to Coffee Brewing Methods

 Explore our espresso selections here

-• Produces a strong, rich brew between regular coffee and espresso
+- Highlights: Strong, rich brew that falls between regular coffee and espresso

 The moka pot uses steam pressure to produce a strong, concentrated coffee.

-Though often called a "stovetop espresso maker," it generates less pressure than true espresso machines and creates a distinct brew of its own.
+Though often called a "stovetop espresso maker," the moka pot generates less pressure than a true espresso machine and creates a distinct brew of its own.
 This method is ideal if you want a strong cup without the bells and whistles of an espresso machine.
-It’s also more affordable and simpler to use.
+It's also more affordable and simpler to use.

 The device consists of three chambers: water goes in the bottom, ground coffee sits in a filter basket in the middle, and the brewed coffee collects in the top.
 As the water in the bottom chamber heats up, pressure forces it upward through the coffee grounds and into the top chamber.
 The characteristic gurgling sound signals when the brew is complete.

 For best results, start with hot water to minimize the coffee's exposure to heat, which can create unwanted bitterness.
-Remove from heat as soon as the flow becomes light blonde to avoid over-extraction.
+Remove the moka pot from heat as soon as the flow becomes light blonde to avoid over-extraction.

-• Perfect for households needing multiple cups throughout the morning
+- Highlights: Perfect for households that need multiple cups throughout the morning

 The auto drip coffee maker, a staple in homes since the 1970s, combines convenience with consistent results.
 While it may lack the romance of manual brewing methods, modern machines have evolved to incorporate features that significantly improve coffee quality.